- About Katanning SHS

 Follow the Dream shirts are acceptable dress code for Follow the Dream students.

-Clontarf Football Academy uniform is acceptable dress code for Clontarf students who are participating in the Clontarf program.
+Clontarf Academy uniform is acceptable dress code for Clontarf students who are participating in the Clontarf program.

 - Leggings, jeggings, tights are not permitted.